 Nicotine Withdrawal: The Basics

-The symptoms of recovery can last up to one or two years depending on the method that you used to quit, what level of nicotine you were at when you quit, how long you took to taper off of the nicotine, and if you changed your behaviors and routines in the process of quitting.
+Side effects vary depending on what level of nicotine you were at when you quit, how long you took to detoxify off of the nicotine, and if you changed your behaviors and routines in the process of quitting.
 Not everyone experiences the same symptoms.

 Digestion Side Effects: Duration and Treatment